kvn-dtrx/ds-project-template_docs/meta/docs/take-me-home-challenges.md

-# Additional Recommendations for Take-Me-Home Challenges
+# Take-Me-Home Challenges

+## What is a Take-Me-Home Challenge?

 - Please read the stellenausschreibung[^ausschreibung] and try to stick to any specified requirements mentioned there (what are the deliverables).
 Particularly, do not make use of modules that can be considered exotic
   - Prefer [polars](https://github.com/pola-rs/polars) or [vaex](https://github.com/vaexio/vaex) over [pandas](https://github.com/pandas-dev/pandas).